-C programmers will recognize the extended comment syntax with opening and closing brackets "/\" and "\/".
+C programmers will recognise the extended comment syntax with opening and closing brackets "/\" and "\/".
 The difference is that in Pop-11 such comments can be nested, whereas they cannot in C. Thus in Pop-11 a comment can include a programming example which itself includes a comment.

-2.10 Pop-11 Expressions: some examples
+-- Pop-11 Expressions: some examples -----